St. Agnes Academy-St. Dominic School

-St. Agnes Academy-St. Dominic School is an independent Catholic school in Memphis, Tennessee consisting of an all-girls PK2-12th school and an all boys PK2-8th school.
-The school is located in the Diocese of Memphis and follows Catholic principles but is not run by the diocese.
-It was founded by Dominican sisters.
+St. Agnes Academy-St. Dominic School (SAA-SDS) is an independent, Catholic, Colocation community of schools in Memphis, Tennessee, United States, consisting of an all-girls PK2-12th school, and an all-boys PK2-8th school.
+The school is located in the Diocese of Memphis and follows Catholic principles, but is overseen by a board of trustees and the Dominican Sisters of Peace.

-Background

-St. Agnes Academy-St. Dominic School serves girls from pre-kindergarten 2 (PK2) through twelfth grade and boys from pre-kindergarten 2 (PK2) through eighth grade.

-History of St. Agnes Academy-St. Dominic School
+History

 St. Agnes Academy was founded by the Dominican Sisters in January 1851 and chartered in January 1852.
-The founding Sisters were Magdalen Clark, Catherine McCormack, Vincentia Fitzpatrick, Ann Simpson Sr. Lucy Harper, and Emily Thorpe.
+The founding sisters were Magdalen Clark, Catherine McCormack, Vincentia Fitzpatrick, Ann Simpson Sr. Lucy Harper, and Emily Thorpe.
 Sisters Magdalen and Catherine were professed at St. Mary of the Springs, and the other four at St. Catharine, Kentucky.
 (The Dominican Sisters of St. Mary of the Springs and of St. Catharine, Kentucky, eventually merged, along with six other congregations, to become Dominican Sisters of Peace, the congregation that continues to sponsor the school today.)
-Sr. Catherine died in August and Mother Angela Lynch replaced her with Sr. Frances Conlon.
+Sr. Catherine died in August, and Mother Angela Lynch replaced her with Sr. Frances Conlon.

 St. Agnes was situated in what were then the suburbs of Memphis (Vance and Orleans), about a mile and a quarter from Court Square, the center of the city.
-The doors were opened on February 4, 1851, with 20 boarders and about 15 day-students.
+The doors were opened on February 4, 1851, with 20 boarders and about 15-day students.
 When the school year ended on July 7, 1851, the enrollment had increased to more than 50, and an addition to the school had been completed.
-The Dominican Sisters also boarded orphans until 1864, when the Sisters opened St. Peter's Orphanage.
+The Dominican Sisters also boarded orphans until 1864, when the sisters opened St. Peter's Orphanage.

 In the fall of 1867 and again in the fall of 1873, Memphis was enveloped by the yellow fever epidemic.
 During these times, many Dominican Sisters died rendering service to the sick in Memphis.
 On May 16, 1878, after the yellow fever had faded, the academy caught fire and was reduced to ashes.
 Another fire in 1900 caused less damage.
-Neither fire, however, hindered the School's continued operation.
+Neither fire, however, hindered the school's continued operation.

 In 1911, two wings were added to the building to accommodate the growing enrollment, a Romanesque Chapel and an auditorium.
 The community purchased the Porter property on the right side of St. Agnes.
 On October 5, 1918, the faculty of St. Agnes established the Memphis Conservatory of Music where students could acquire a B.A. degree in music.
-It became the formal music education center of Memphis for beginning, advanced and professional students.
+It became the formal music education center of Memphis for beginning, advanced, and professional students.
 It was incorporated on August 4, 1923, and eventually formed the Department of Music at St. Agnes College.